rmosolgo/graphql-ruby/guides/operation_store/overview.md

 #### Security

 Persisted queries improve security because you can reject arbitrary GraphQL queries, removing an attack vector from your system.
-The query database serves a whitelist, so you can be sure that no unexpected queries will not hit your system.
+The query database serves a whitelist, so you can be sure that no unexpected queries will hit your system.

 For example, after all clients have migrated to persisted queries, you can reject arbitrary GraphQL in production: